-In the revised June 30, 2020 actuarial valuation, there was a decrease relating to the discount rate from 3.50% in 2019 to 2.21% in 2020.
+In the revised June 30, 2022 actuarial valuation, there was a decrease relating to the discount rate from 2.21% in 2020 to 2.16% in 2021.

 - 2.The amounts presented in the Schedules were prepared in accordance with U.S. generally accepted accounting principles.
 The numbers were derived from valuation and actuarial reports.
 The full reports are available by the Employees' Retirement System.
 Such preparation requires management of ERS to make a number of estimates and assumptions relating to the reported amounts.
 Due to the inherent nature of these estimates, actual results could differ from those estimates. - 3.
-The total pension liability as of June 30, 2021 was measured as of June 30, 2020 and was determined by an actuarial valuation with beginning-of-year census data as of July 1, 2019 that was updated to roll forward the total pension liability to June 30, 2020 and assuming no gains or losses. - 4.
-The information presented relates solely to the Authority and not to the Employee's Retirement System of the Government of the Commonwealth of Puerto Rico as a whole.
+The total pension liability as of June 30, 2022 was measured as of June 30, 2021 and was determined by an actuarial valuation with beginning-of-year census data as of July 1, 2020 that was updated to roll forward the total pension liability to June 30, 2021 and assuming no gains or losses. - 4.
+The information presented relates solely to the Authority and not to the Employee's Retirement System of the Government of the Commonwealth of Puerto Rico as a whole. - 5.
+This information is intended to help users assess the Authority's pension plan's status on a going- concern basis, assess progress made in accumulating assets to pay benefits when due, and make comparisons with other public employers.